xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 /// * [FooBar].
 /// * [Baz], which quuxes the wibble.
 ```

-Note the final period on each line.
+Each line should end with a period.
 Prefer "which..." rather than parentheticals on such lines.

 ### Refactor the code when the documentation would be incomprehensible